imlabEunyoung/Rule_visualization/README.md

 # Rule_visualization
-This repo contains a association rule visualization project, Python.
+This repo contains an association rule visualization project, Python.

 ### Association rule
 One of the major techniques to detect and extract useful information from large scale transaction data